 - Unlike the Malagasy people, the Hazda do not regularly wake up in the middle of the night for long durations.

 - The Hadza also have very long sleep onset.
-Samson proposes that is most likely to ensure that they are not exposed to attacks when they are sleeping.
-Being asleep in the wild is very dangerous against predatory threats.
-If they decide to attack, you will want to be alert enough to defend yourself.
-This is why it takes longer for these people to fall asleep.
+Samson proposes that is most likely to ensure that they are not exposed to attacks when asleep.
+Being asleep in the wild is very dangerous against predatory threats; thus, it takes longer for these people to fall asleep.

 Most notably, the Hadza only wake up at night for only short durations at a time.
 This is also similar to the theory why humans have different sleep chronotypes.